About 15 people out of every 100 who have a stroke have a haemorrhagic stroke. And there are two main types.

 - problems with speech, reading and writing

-- problems with vision – for example, double vision or partial blindness
+- problems with your sight – for example, you might get double vision or find it hard to see

 - difficulty controlling your bladder and bowel movements (incontinence or constipation)